Who is this article for?

 For best practices on protection from data loss by current employees or business associates, see Best practices for defending against insider threat.

 This article is for Code42 for Enterprise.
 If you're using CrashPlan for Small Business, see Use CrashPlan for Small Business to protect data when employees leave.

 - The procedures described here are suggestions, not requirements, for using Code42 to handle employee departures at your organization.
 Be sure to adjust the tasks described in this article as needed to work in accordance with your company's own processes for offboarding employees.

-- You must have the Code42 Next-Gen DLP Platinum product plan to use the departing employee, alerts, and Forensic File Search capabilities of Code42.
-Contact your Customer Success Manager (CSM) for enterprise support for assistance with product plans.
+- You must have the platinum product plan to use the departing employee, alerts, and Forensic File Search capabilities of Code42.
+Contact your Customer Success Manager (CSM) for assistance with product plans.
 If you're not sure how to reach your CSM, email firstname.lastname@example.org and we will connect you.

 - You must have the Customer Cloud Admin role or the Security Center User role to perform the tasks in this article.